Authored by the expert who managed and guided the team behind the Ivory Coast Property Pack

 How much do new-build houses cost in Abidjan as of 2026?

-As of early 2026, a new-build house in Abidjan typically costs between 250 and 650 million XOF (approximately $448,000 to $1.16 million or €381,000 to €991,000) for most developer-grade villas and townhouses in good communes.
+As of early 2026, a new-build house in Abidjan from a reputable developer typically costs between 250 and 650 million XOF (roughly $448,000 to $1,164,000 or 381,000 to 991,000 euros), with prime architect-designed villas in Cocody or Riviera going well above that range.

 How much do houses with land cost in Abidjan as of 2026?